Bookbot

 More about the book

-The book explores the relationship between evidence, concepts, and purposes in causal investigations across various scientific disciplines.
-Reiss challenges the notion of a "gold standard" for causal methods, arguing that techniques like experiments and statistical tools are effective only relative to specific interpretations of causality.
-Each interpretation serves distinct purposes such as prediction, explanation, or policy analysis.
-Through case studies from both natural and social sciences, the author examines the metaphysical and methodological implications of this perspective.
+The book explores the relationship between evidence, concepts, and purposes in causal investigations across various scientific fields.
+Reiss contends that there is no universal "gold standard" for addressing causal questions, as different methods—like experiments and statistical tools—are effective based on specific interpretations of "cause."
+Each interpretation serves distinct purposes, such as prediction or policy analysis.
+Through case studies from both natural and social sciences, the book delves into the metaphysical and methodological implications of this perspective.

 Book purchase